parse-community/docs/_includes/ios/user-interface.md

 1. Make a subclass of `PFQueryTableViewController` and customize it.
 Use the [template file](https://gist.github.com/ba03c1a550f14f88f95d) as a starting point.
 2. It automatically sets itself as the delegate and datasource.
 3. Set the `parseClassName` instance variable to specify which Parse class should be queried for data.
-4. Override the `queryForTable` method to construct a custom `%{ParseQuery}` that should be used to get objects for the table.
+4. Override the `queryForTable` method to construct a custom `PFQuery` that should be used to get objects for the table.
-5. Override the `tableView:cellForRowAtIndexPath:object:` method to return a custom cell tailored for each `%{ParseObject}`.
+5. Override the `tableView:cellForRowAtIndexPath:object:` method to return a custom cell tailored for each `PFObject`.
 6. Implement your custom cell class; makes sure it inherits from `PFTableViewCell` class.
-7. When the view loads, the class automatically grabs the `%{ParseObject}`s via the constructed query and loads it into the table.
+7. When the view loads, the class automatically grabs the `PFObject`s via the constructed query and loads it into the table.
 It even includes pagination and pull-to-refresh out of the box.

-The class allows you to think about a one-to-one mapping between a `%{ParseObject}` and a `UITableViewCell`, rather than having to juggle index paths.
+The class allows you to think about a one-to-one mapping between a `PFObject` and a `UITableViewCell`, rather than having to juggle index paths.
 You also get the following features out of the box:

 *   Pagination with a cell that can be tapped to load the next page.
 *   Pull-to-refresh table view header.